LeonardoPizzoquero/rocketshoes-ecommerce/README.md

 Start the application: yarn start

-Start the API: json-server server.json -p 3334 -w
+Start the API: yarn dev